Raathigesh/Raathigesh.github.io/_posts/2015-12-05-Write-To-Windows-Event-Log-From-NodeJS.md

 ---
 published: false
+layout: post
+excerpt: There are some great logging framework in NodeJS which will allow you to log to various destinations.
+Winson in one of the good logging framework which can log to multiple transports.
+modified: {}
+tags:
+  - NodeJS
+  - EventLog
+  - Windows
+  - Logging
+  - WindowsNode
+comments: true
 ---

 There are some great logging framework in NodeJS which will allow you to log to various destinations.
 [Winson](https://github.com/winstonjs/winston) in one of the good logging framework which can log to multiple transports.